itsmarsss/auto-clicker-premium/README.md

  Auto Clicker "Premium" is a "Premium" auto clicker that you can use to destroy people in Minecraft PvP (1.8.x).
 It's job is to click `x` amount of times for a second after you tell it to by left clicking.

 **Why would you want Auto Clicker "Premium"?** -
 You *want* Auto Clicker "Premium" because I know you are bad at Minecraft PvP, it will help you destroy enemies assuming you are with with movement and gamesense (make sure you **dont** get banned).
-This auto clicker can also be used on other games that require constant cilcking, like Cookie Clicker.
+This auto clicker can also be used on other games that require clicking, like Cookie Clicker.

 **How to download?**
 Head over to [[Releases]](https://github.com/itsmarsss/AutoClickerPremium/releases) and download the latest version!